French Louisiana: French Louisiana cultural regions

 Although Cajun culture is a product of the mixture of various immigrant groups, many Cajuns emphasize their Acadian ancestry.
 Its center is located "around Lafayette”.
-Historically, before 1919, this area was often called "Teche Country" named after the Bayou Teche river that runs through the region, which was the main transportation route before roads were built.
+Historically, before 1919, this area was often called "Teche Country" named after Bayou Teche, which runs through the region.
+These bayous and waterways were the main transportation routes before roads were built.
 The cultural history of Southwest Louisiana (which is part of this region) indicates that in the early 20th century, the area had a unified, multiracial Creole culture and identity, but later split along racial lines under the influence of Americanisation.
 The "Acadianized identity and culture" emphasizing white Acadian ancestry emerged in the first half of the 20th century.

 The area east of the Atchafalaya Swamp is along the Mississippi River and Bayou Lafourche, between Baton Rouge and New Orleans.
 Compared to the western region, this area is more cosmopolitan, influenced by people from the West Indies (including Haitian refugees), Germans, Spaniards, and Americans from up the Mississippi River (“Kaintucks”).
 This area also includes French or Creole language speakers who are Catholic.

 The New Orleans metropolitan region, encompassing Orleans Parish and adjacent Mississippi River parishes, has long been associated with Louisiana Creole heritage and Afro-French cultural traditions.

 New Orleans is one of the centres of this area, described as Creole cultural centre, influenced by Haitian Creole culture.
 Near New Orleans live French or Creole-speaking Catholic peasants.